Emergence of spin-phonon coupling in a Gd-doped Y$_2$CoMnO$_6$ double perovskite oxide: a combined experimental and ab-initio study: Results and discussion

-The temperature dependence of linewidth of stretching and anti-stretching modes are plotted in Fig.~\ref{raman4} (a-b) to investigate the role of magnetostriction in this coupling.
-Raman linewidth is associated with phonon life-time that is not affected by lattice volume changes i.e. magnetostriction effect.
-Generally, a significant anharmonic effect has been observed at higher temperatures due to rigorous atomic vibration of the atoms about their mean position.
-However, this anharmonic effect gets reduced with a decrease in temperature due to reduced phonon-phonon interactions.
-As a result, phonon-lifetime increases or FWHM decreases.
-We observed that both the curves show anomaly upon entering into the magnetic region with the discontinuities at 95.5 K ($T_C$) and 47 K ($T_N$), respectively, which suggests relative dependence of phonon lifetime with magnetic ordering.
+Now, we investigate the role of magnetostriction on the observed phonon anomaly.
+In this regard, the study of FWHM or Raman linewidth is more effective than the position with temperature.
+Raman linewidth is associated with phonon life-time that is not affected by lattice volume changes, i.e., magnetostriction effect.
+Moreover, FWHM is affected by magnetic transition and reveals an anomaly in the FWHM near the transition.
+Therefore, FWHM is more effective for determining whether the anomaly arises from direct spin-phonon coupling or is induced by magnetostriction.
+Fig.~\ref{raman4} (a-b) shows the temperature dependence of the linewidth of the showing anomaly by stretching and anti-stretching modes of YGCMO.
+Generally, a significant anharmonic effect has been observed at higher temperatures due to the rigorous atomic vibration of the atoms about their mean position.
+However, this anharmonic effect is reduced with a decrease in temperature due to a decrease in phonon-phonon interactions.
+As a result, the phonon lifetime increases or the FWHM decreases.
+We observed that both curves show anomaly upon entering into the magnetic region with the discontinuities at 95.5 K ($T_C$) and 47 K ($T_N$), respectively, suggesting the relative dependence of phonon lifetime with magnetic ordering.
 Therefore, strong interaction between phonon and magnetic degree of freedom leads to an increase in linewidth at lower temperatures i.e., a decrease in phonon lifetime.
 Usually, the linewidth is affected by spin-phonon coupling and electron-phonon coupling \cite{RD_21}.
-The total electronic density of states for YGCMO shows that it is insulating in nature(refer to Fig.S2 in SI).
-Therefore, the anomaly in linewidth with temperature is ascribed to spin-phonon coupling \cite{RD_21}. \\ The careful observation of the above temperature-dependent frequency and linewidth plot reveals a new phonon renormalization arising at T$_N$ due to AFM ordering of Gd-Co/Mn spins, implying the presence of spin-phonon coupling.
-This result suggests that the FM phase i.e. ordered regions and similar disordered clusters exist together in this sample, where the predominant AFM interactions are produced from Co$^{3+}$-O- Co$^{3+}$, Mn$^{3+}$-O-Mn$^{3+}$, Co$^{2+}$-O- Co$^{2+}$, Mn$^{4+}$-O-Mn$^{4+}$, and $3d$-$4f$ exchange pathways.
-Besides magnetic measurements, Raman spectroscopy is a powerful tool to detect magnetic inhomogeneity present in the sample.\\
+The total electronic density of states for YGCMO shows that it is half-metallic (refer to Fig.S5 (b) in SI).
+Therefore, the anomaly in linewidth with temperature is ascribed to spin-phonon coupling \cite{RD_21}.
+The careful observation of the above temperature-dependent frequency and linewidth plot reveals a new phonon renormalization arising at T$_N$ due to AFM ordering of Gd-Co/Mn spins, implying the presence of spin-phonon coupling. \\